rfc-2549/sakisafe/README.md

 ./sakisafe.pl daemon -m production
 ~~~

-3. Create a 'f' directory in the directory sakisafe will run with
-`mkdir f`.
-Make sure that the user which will run sakisafe.pl can
-write in that directory.

 By default, sakisafe will bind in 127.0.0.1 port 3000.
 Because that's
 the default bind Mojolicious uses.

-4. Create a proxy rule in nginx configuration (If you're using another
+3. Create a proxy rule in nginx configuration (If you're using another
 HTTP server, you're on your own.)

 ~~~conf